 How can the LSU Office of Student Advocacy and Accountability help?

 If the perpetrator of the assault is a LSU student, you have the option of filing a complaint with the Office of Student Advocacy and Accountability for violation of the University Sexual Misconduct Policy so they can offer support services and begin a Title IX investigation.
 It helps to have already filed a report with the police, but it is not absolutely necessary.
-You can choose to meet with the C.A.R.E (Communicate, Assess, Refer, Educate) Manager to discuss your case; however, the University cannot move forward with an investigation without an official complaint on file.
+The University cannot move forward with an investigation without an official complaint on file.
 Although they will try to keep information private, this is not a confidential reporting option.

 Who can I talk to for more information about the SANE and Lighthouse Advocate program?